makrai/notes/marechal19-multimod-emo-survey.md

 * analyze emotion in text, sound, image, video and physiological signals
 * most important features for all available emotion recognition modes
-* available platform and the existing projects, which deal with multimodal emo
+* available platform and the existing projects

 # 1 Intro